 Security firm McAfee said it had identified 17,000 new unique forms of mobile malware targeting Android-based devices in the second quarter of 2013¹.
-When you put that into the context of the 500,000+ apps that are available on all platforms, that works out to a very small percentage of all apps.
+When you put that into the context of the 1.2 million apps that are available, it works out to a small percentage of all apps.
 It’s not something to panic about, but it’s important to understand the risks.

-Recently, most new malware has appeared on Android.
-This is because it’s growing so fast, and it’s an open market, so any developer can upload their app with minimal checks and reach a lot of phones.
+According to Forbes, Android accounts for 97% of all malware².
+This is because it’s growing so fast, and it’s an open market, so any developer can upload their app with minimal checks.
 Apple checks all new apps before they can get added to iTunes, so there’s very little chance of any viruses or malware slipping through.

 What can you do to protect yourself?